On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

+Kelvin--Stuart vortices also arise in other physical and geometric settings.
+They have been used in models of planetary rings, including spatial structures in Saturn's ring system \cite{Shukla-Sen1996}, and they also appear as solutions of the Liouville's equation in certain dusty plasma models.
+More recently, Stuart vortices have been generalized from the plane to non-rotating and rotating spheres \cite{Crowdy04,Constantin-Crowdy-Krishnamurthy-Wheeler2021}, as well as to a torus and a hyperbolic sphere \cite{Sakajo2019,Yoon20}.
+See also \cite{Klaassen-Peltier1991,Dauxois-Fauve-Tuckerman1996,BD01,Majda-Bertozzi02,Constantin-Krishnamurthy2019,Krishnamurthy2019,Krishnamurthy2021} for further discussions of Kelvin--Stuart vortices and related equilibria.
+It would be interesting to study the stability of these generalized Stuart vortices by the methods developed here.

 The rest of this paper is organized as follows.
-We prove that the steady state $\omega_\ep$ with $\ep\in[0,1)$ is spectrally stable for co-periodic perturbations in Section 2, linearly unstable for multi-periodic perturbations in Section 3, and linearly modulationally unstable in Section 4.
-We show that the Kelvin-Stuart vortices are nonlinearly orbitally stable for co-periodic perturbations in Section 5.
-We give some numerical simulations in Section 6.
-We study stability/instability of magnetic island solutions $(\omega=0,\phi_{\ep})$ of the planar ideal MHD equations \eqref{mhd} for co-periodic and double-periodic perturbations in Section 7.
+In Section 2, we prove that the steady state $\omega_\ep$ with $\ep\in[0,1)$ is spectrally stable for co-periodic perturbations.
+In Section 3, we prove linear instability for multi-periodic perturbations, and in Section 4 we prove linear modulational instability.
+Section 5 establishes nonlinear orbital stability of Kelvin--Stuart vortices for co-periodic perturbations.
+Section 6 contains numerical illustrations.
+In Section 7, we study stability and instability of the magnetic island solutions $(\omega=0,\phi_{\ep})$ of the planar ideal MHD equations \eqref{mhd} for co-periodic and double-periodic perturbations.
 In the Appendix, we prove the existence of weak solutions to the 2D Euler equation in the unbounded domain $\Omega$ with non-vanishing velocity at infinity.